rudderlabs/build-scan-push-action/README.md

 If you want to use an input which is not in the above mentioned list, feel free to contribute or reach out to infra team for support.

+## Upgrade Guide

+### From v1.4.x to v1.5.x

+We have added support to exclude paths in v1.4 where we relied on a common `truffleignore` file in this repository to filter findings.
+We no longer do that in versions >=v1.5.x and instead rely on repo specific `.truffleignore` file at the root of your repository.

+If you were using `truffleignore` to exclude paths, you need to move your paths to `.truffleignore` file at the root of your repository.
+All your paths should follow [gitignore pattern format](https://git-scm.com/docs/gitignore#_pattern_format)

+If you are not using exclude paths feature, you don't have to do anything.